Forceps Injury Lawyer in Chicago

 Seek Compensation to Cover Long-Term Expenses

 Unfortunately, when a baby suffers injury because of the use of forceps, their injuries can require a number of expensive treatments.
-Fortunately, the law provides a remedy to the parents of injured babies to file a medical malpractice claims when a birth injury occurs as a result of negligence.
+Fortunately, the law provides a remedy to the parents of injured babies to file a medical malpractice claim when a birth injury occurs as a result of negligence.
 These claims make it possible for parents to hold the negligent medical professional accountable for his or her actions.
 By seeking compensation, you may be able to cover the costs associated with long-term medical care and necessary medications and medical devices.

 Our Chicago birth injury attorneys at Power, Rogers & Smith, L.L.P. are here to help mothers seek compensation if their child sustained forceps injuries as a result of medical negligence.
 We know what procedures doctors must adhere to and the duty of care they must provide patients.
 Let us represent your best interests and seek compensation on behalf of your family so you can move past this difficult situation.